 Understand Addiction and Achieve Recovery

-The Road To Recovery Starts Here
+The Road To Recovery for You or a Loved One Starts Here

-Alcoholism is serious and powerful.
+Alcohol Use Disorder, also commonly known as alcoholism, is serious and powerful.
 Lifelong recovery is possible through education and treatment.

 Alcohol, like all drugs, is a chemical substance that brings about a change in a person's mental or physical state.
 In small doses, alcohol acts as a stimulant improving confidence, increasing extroversion and talkativeness, elevating blood pressure and heart rate, improving mood, etc. Alcohol in larger doses slows down neural activity and brain functioning, resulting in cognitive impairment, slurred speech, slowed reaction time, uneven or reduced motor skills, distorted perception and judgment, sleepiness, and more.

 For anyone dependent on alcohol, safely detoxing from alcohol should only be done under a doctor's supervision.
-For individuals who are not in danger of a medical emergency or who do not have access to medical supervision, slowly tapering down the number of drinks consumed each day over a period of weeks or months can ease withdrawal symptoms and cravings during detox.
+For individuals who are not in danger of a medical emergency or do not have access to medical supervision, slowly tapering down the number of drinks consumed each day over a period of weeks or months can ease withdrawal symptoms and cravings during detox.

 Blacking out is a period of memory loss due to excessive alcohol consumption in a short amount of time.
 During a blackout, a person can often still move around, talk, and otherwise seem fully conscious and aware of themselves and their surroundings, but they will remember nothing of the blackout later.
 Blacking out is most commonly associated with binge drinking.

-Quitting drinking, even for someone who wants to, can be very difficult because alcohol use disorder (what used to be called alcoholism) is a disease that needs treatment.
+Quitting drinking, even for someone who wants to, can be very difficult because alcohol use disorder (what used to be called alcoholism) is a disease that needs professional treatment.
 The symptoms of the disease — even in its early stages — include cravings, dependence, increased tolerance, loss of inhibitions, and changes in brain chemistry.
 All of these realities contribute to why it can be difficult for people to quit drinking.